 NICHD established PFDN in 2001 to encourage collaborative research on pelvic floor disorders (PFDs) and to improve patient care.
 PFDs include pelvic organ prolapse, urinary and fecal incontinence, and other sensory and emptying abnormalities of the lower urinary tract and the gastrointestinal tract.
 As many as one in five women will have surgery for a PFD at some time in her life.

-PFDN includes eight clinical centers and a data coordinating center (DCC) located at U.S. universities and medical centers.
+PFDN includes eight clinical centers and a Data Coordinating Center (DCC) located at U.S. universities and medical centers.
 Leadership at each clinical center is provided by a Principal Investigator (PI), who is a practicing physician with substantial experience in treating PFDs.
-A research coordinator oversees the progress of the PFDN's clinical trials under the supervision of the PI and a multidisciplinary team.
+A research coordinator oversees the progress of PFDN's clinical trials under the supervision of the PI and a multidisciplinary team.

 PFDN is funded by NICHD’s Gynecologic Health and Disease Branch through a Cooperative Clinical Research award mechanism (U10 and U01).
 A steering committee guides the development and conduct of research protocols and the preparation of PFDN publications.
 The steering committee is composed of the PIs from each clinical center, the DCC, a steering committee chair, and NICHD staff.
-Visit the PFDN website for a full listing of sites and investigators is available at https://pfdnetwork.azurewebsites.net/Home.aspx .
+Visit the PFDN website for a full listing of sites and investigators is available at.

 Network studies include the following:

-- OPTIMAL (Operations and Pelvic Muscle Training in the Management of Apical Support Loss)
+- Extended Operations and Pelvic Muscle Training in the Management of Apical Support Loss (E-OPTIMAL)

-A dual randomized trial of women who have uterine or vaginal prolapse and stress urinary incontinence to compare the effectiveness of two surgical procedures (sacrospinous ligament fixation and uterosacral ligament suspension).
+E-OPTIMAL was a dual randomized trial of women who have uterine or vaginal prolapse and stress urinary incontinence to compare the success and complications of two surgical procedures (sacrospinous ligament fixation and uterosacral ligament suspension).
 E-OPTIMAL extends follow-up to 5 years.

 This randomized, open-label, active-control trial compares the effectiveness of intra-detrusor botulinum toxin A (Botox A®, Allergan) versus sacral neuromodulation (InterStim®, Medtronic) for the treatment of refractory urge urinary incontinence.
 In addition, the study will evaluate select technical attributes of the interventions as well as the effect of these two interventions on other lower urinary tract and pelvic floor symptoms.

-- SUPeR (Study of Uterine Prolapse Procedures Randomized) Trial
+- Study of Uterine Prolapse Procedures Randomized Trial

-This trial compares symptom relief, durability, risks, and complications for two surgical approaches used for repair of uterine prolapse: Vaginal hysterectomy (removal of the uterus) with uterosacral ligament suspension, versus leaving the uterus in place and using the UPHOLD mesh system.
+This trial compares symptom relief, durability, risks, and complications for two surgical approaches used for repair of uterine prolapse: vaginal hysterectomy (removal of the uterus) with uterosacral ligament suspension, versus leaving the uterus in place and using the transvaginal mesh system.